Instant Pot Chicken Marsala Risotto!! Talk about a culinary collision of two craved comfort foods and without all of the stirring!

 Instant Pot Chicken Marsala Risotto

-- 1 lb boneless, skinless chicken breast, cut into 1-inch cubes
+- 1 pound boneless, skinless chicken breasts , cut into 1-inch cubes

 - 1 ½ cups Arborio rice